Hachristo/house-rep-stock-analysis/README.md

 ## Usage
 Clone this repo and download [python](https://www.python.org/downloads/).

 Use of this project is restricted to members of VR Research and approved clients.
-Upon being granted authorization, you'll be provided with a JSON file and an XLSX, 'Project_Arguments.json' and 'Representatives.xlsx'.
+Upon being granted authorization, you'll be provided with a JSON file and an XLSX file, 'Project_Arguments.json' and 'Representatives.xlsx'.

 **Project_Arguments.json**